 Detailed information on the Meetings of the Board its Committees EGM and the AGM isincluded in the Report on Corporate Governance which forms part of this Annual Report.

 MEETINGS OF INDEPENDENT DIRECTORS

-The Independent Directors met twice during the year under review on 29th November2016 and 22nd March 2017.
-The Meetings were conducted in an informal manner without thepresence of the Whole-time Directors the Non-Executive Non-Independent Directors orany other Management Personnel.
+The Independent Directors met twice during the year under review on 13th August 2020and 4th March 2021.
+The Meetings were conducted in an informal manner without thepresence of the Whole-time Director(s) the Non-Executive Non-Independent Directors orany other Management Personnel.